dikortis/LetsTalkETC/Episodes/Episode_4.md

-that time because sometimes you know in the industry I guess you want to say pools like to tag each other you know but at this time i I don't I don't think the source of the attacks were coming from there so I I don't know who would be incentivized to do that but they were
+that time because sometimes you know in the industry I guess you want to say pools like to tag each other you know but at this time i I don't think the source of the attacks were coming from there so I I don't know who would be incentivized to do that but they were